memaxo/HRM/docs/cyber-hrm-proposal.md

 ## Conclusion

-The Cyber-HRM architecture represents a fundamental advance by recognizing that exploitation is a reasoning problem, not a search or generation problem.
+The ATHENA architecture represents a fundamental advance by recognizing that exploitation is a reasoning problem, not a search or generation problem.
 By combining HRM's proven ability to handle complex reasoning with domain-specific adaptations, it could create the first truly effective automated exploitation system.

 The hierarchical architecture naturally mirrors how expert hackers think - strategically planning attack paths while tactically manipulating bytes.
 Combined with the computational depth to handle extensive search and backtracking, this could shift offensive security from an art to an automated science.